 I have wondered since childhood why people from the Volta Region of Ghana are more prone to calling themselves by their last names first and writing out their names in that order.
 I just don't know what to make of it.

-Among the many Voltarians who are deeply engrossed in this practice in everyday life are some of the youngest and
+this practice in everyday life are some of the youngest and

 cool people I know.
 I think we all know the “last name first” principle.
 I understand the